 Many seasons have passed since 1937 when White-Rodgers first started in the business of making people more comfortable.
-Today, as a part of Emerson Climate Technologies, White-Rodgers serves the worldwide market for thermostats, ignition controls, humidifiers, electronic air cleaners, and many other quality products that help people everywhere breathe easier.
+Today, as a part of Emerson Commercial & Residential Solutions, White-Rodgers serves the worldwide market for thermostats, ignition controls, heating and cooling components, and many other quality products that help people everywhere breathe easier.

-White-Rodgers relies on two IBM i systems: one hosts the production Oracle ERP system, the other serves both as a high-availability target using IBM InfoSphere CDR, and for testing and IT development.
+White-Rodgers relies on two IBM i systems: one hosts the production JD Edwards ERP system, the other serves both as a high availability target using data replication software and for testing and IT development.
 The machines used to be staffed 24/7 by a team of six operators.

 Computer room staffing was reduced to three operators providing support 13 hours a day, 5 days a week.
 This resulted in an initial ROI of 242 percent.